CS2103AUG2016-T17-C1/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 1a.
-Given date input is invalid
+Given date input is invalid<br>
 1a1.
-To-Do-List shows an error message and an input example 1a2.
-User enters deadline
+To-Do-List shows an error message and an input example<br>
+1a2.
+User enters deadline<br>
-Use case repeats 1a until user enters a valid deadline or chooses to add task without deadline Use case resumes at step 2
+Use case repeats 1a until user enters a valid deadline or chooses to add task without deadline<br>
+Use case resumes at step 2<br>